-

 4. In the Destination section, the Database box is automatically filled with the name of the database to be restored.
 To change the database name, enter the new name in the Database box

-5. In the Restore to section, click Specific Date and Time> Set the point in time you need to revert to> Select OK
+5. In the Restore to section, click Specific Date and Time> Set the point in time you need to revert to> OK

 Use Transact-SQL to do a point-in-time recovery